 My spruce trees produce hundreds of seeds, but when I plant them very few germinate and the ones that do don't overwinter.
-I was sowing them in fall to overwinter and sprout in spring in acidic, humusy soil in full sun.
+I was sowing them in fall to overwinter and sprout in spring in acidic, humusy soil in full sun, in a regular nursery bed.
+I don't have the normal equipment used for this, just the nursery beds.
 How should I be doing this?

 According to the National Christmas Tree Association: